How should the companies measure the performance of its reputation management?

 - Credit ratings and the competitive finance costs.

-- Salary cost in the comparison of market.
+- Salary cost in the comparison of a market.

 - A comparative figure of job satisfaction and loyalty.